ssbin0914/Causal-Mode-Multiplexer/README.md

 ##### <sup>1</sup>R⋆T⋆ refers to the visibility (O/X) in each modality.
 Generally, ROTO refers to daytime images, and RXTO refers to nighttime images.
 ROTX refers to daytime images in obscured situations.

-## 🔧Installation
+## 🔧Installation & Data Preparation

 The following are the instructions on how to install dependencies.

-First, clone the repository locally:
+Step 1.
+Clone the repository locally:

 ```bash
 git clone https://github.com/ssbin0914/Causal-Mode-Multiplexer.git
 ```

-After that, create conda env using the exported file `pytorch.yaml` and then activate it:
+Step 2.
+Create conda env using the exported file `pytorch.yaml` and then activate it:

 ```bash
 conda env create -f pytorch.yaml
 conda activate pytorch
 ```

+Step 3.
+Download the `data` folder from [link]().
+We provide the FLIR dataset.

 ## 🔨Training
 ```bash